 Are overseas and web purchases protected?

 Yes.
-This used to be a hot potato, but in 2006 this got to the Court of Appeal and it confirmed this applies to everything you buy.
+This used to be a hot potato, when this got to the Court of Appeal and it confirmed this applies to everything you buy.
 Whether it’s in the UK, abroad or on a foreign website, Section 75 applies.

 This is a real boon, as often if you buy something using a credit card abroad it’s much more difficult to get in touch with the retailer.
 So don’t bother, simply make a claim directly against the card company.